Service Performance Reporting

 The information reported will explain the main ways the charity is moving towards its long term goals.
 This could include:

-- Making grants to other individuals or entities (eg. A charitable foundation); and/or
+- Making grants to other individuals or entities (eg. A charitable foundation)

 - Working together with other entities that share common objectives (eg. A joint fundraising group).